About the organization

 To be successful you'll need:

-- Bachelor’s degree required, preferably with a master’s degree in instructional design
+- Bachelor’s degree required, preferably a master’s degree

 - Strong project management skills, managing many stakeholders and workflows on a tight timeline